 All electrostimulation devices have several specific recovery programs after training.
 All we have to do is connect the electrodes, choose the appropriate program, and let the device work.

-The objectives of this recovery method are very varied, but they mainly focus on increasing blood flow to the muscle, thereby increasing the flow of nutrients and thus regenerating muscle fibers damaged by the effect of training.
+The goals of this recovery method are very varied, but they mainly focus on increasing blood flow to the muscle, thereby increasing the flow of nutrients and thus regenerating muscle fibers damaged by the effects of training.